vernisaz/simcom/README.md

 > http://localhost:3000/cmd/

-You cam edit **env.conf** to change a host name or port.
+You cam edit **env.conf** to change the host name or port.

 ## No-Cargo build
-This product uses an alternative to Cargo building tool.
-It makes  sense especially for products having 0 delendency on the crates.io.
+This product uses an alternative tool to Cargo building tool.
+It makes  sense especially for products having 0 dependency on the crates.io.
+Some 3rd party dependency exists though, however it can be built without Cargo as well.

 ## Status
-There is a beta version you can try.
+It's a beta version.